Linuxfabrik/monitoring-plugins/check-plugins/dhcp-relayed/README.md

 ## States

+* OK if the DHCP server responds with a valid DHCPOFFER containing a non-zero IP address.
+* WARN if the offered IP address is `0.0.0.0`.
-* WARN if a "Socket timeout" occurs, perhaps because the DHCP pool is exhausted, does not exist, or similar.
+* WARN if a socket timeout occurs (the DHCP pool may be exhausted, may not exist, or similar).
-* WARN if the returned IP address is 0.0.0.0.
+* UNKNOWN on permission errors (missing root/sudo), OS errors, or invalid `--subnet-mask`/`--subnet-selection` values.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics